 “We are challenging educators and people with disabilities directly, to embrace disability as a positive identifier.
 If students with disabilities are supported and nurtured by their family, doctors, and teachers, they will develop disability pride and connect to a long history and a diverse community of people who share their challenges and triumphs.
 Instead of feeling shame and exerting energy to hide their disability and pass as normal, students should be empowered to feel proud of how their minds and bodies work.”

 What are some concrete things you can do to help students develop disability pride?
 This post, excerpted and adapted from Izzo & Horne’s Empowering Students with Hidden Disabilities, gives you some tips and strategies to put into practice.
-Some ideas will be relatively easy to implement remotely, while others may have to wait until you’re back in the classroom.
-But all of them will help you empower your students and set them on the path to meeting their future goals and dreams.
+Use these ideas as a starting point to help you empower your students and set them on the path to meeting their future goals and dreams.

 Set the stage for sharing.
 Create a safe learning environment in which all students feel comfortable discussing their feelings, wants, and needs.
 You might set aside special times when students can talk about strengths and successes that made them proud as well as any challenges they may be struggling with at the moment.
-Checking in with your students via phone or video chat might be one way to do this now.
-When schools are open again, hold group sharing sessions that allow students to celebrate each other’s successes, feel less alone, and offer each other support and guidance.
+Hold group sharing sessions that allow students to celebrate each other’s successes, feel less alone, and offer each other support and guidance.
 (An All About Me worksheet may be a useful tool for starting class discussions—you can find one in the Izzo & Horne book.)

 Widen social networks.
 Helping students with disabilities connect with and learn from each other can boost disability pride.
-During this challenging time when students are unable to meet in person, encourage them to seek out online outlets related to their disability, including blogs, Facebook groups, and Twitter chats.
-Once school is back in session, consider starting a self-advocacy club for students with disabilities to discuss and practice their skills.
+Encourage students to seek out online outlets related to their disability, including blogs, Facebook groups, and Twitter chats.
+When school is in session, consider starting a self-advocacy club for students with disabilities to discuss and practice their skills.
 Members can review specific self-advocacy skills using scripts, role plays, and video examples (see the Izzo and Horne book for guidance).

 Start planning a parent workshop.
 One effective way to help parents support their child is through workshops that explain the concept of disability pride and provide helpful testimonials.
 This takes some planning and coordination, so now might be a good time to start organizing workshops for next year and reaching out to some potential speakers.
 You might invite students to describe their journey to disability pride, and ask other parents to share their own insights on raising a child with a disability and supporting them on the path to self-acceptance.